RolandDaum/MobileTouchPad/docs/readme.md

 ## Requirements
 - Android device
 - Windows device
-- WIFI connection for your Android device
+- WiFi connection for your Android device
 - Both devices must be on the same network

 ## Installation